What is prediabetes?

 Can medicine help treat prediabetes?

 Diabetes medicines are not as effective as diet and exercise.
-However, your doctor might prescribe medicine if you are at high risk for diabetes and have other medical problems.
+However, your doctor might prescribe medicine if you are at high risk for diabetes or have other medical problems.
 These could include obesity, a high triglyceride level, a low HDL cholesterol level, or high blood pressure.